rustico/lambada/README.rst

 ::

-    $ qlambda run [root directory]
+    $ qlambda run [-d root directory] [-c configuration file]
     $ qlambda run
-    $ qlambda run lambda-to-run
+    $ qlambda run -d lambda-to-run

 Layers
 ^^^^^^

-If we defined a local module as a layer it will load the layer so we can call it from our lambda.
+If we define a local module as a layer it will load the layer so we can call it from our lambda.
 We need to have the dependencies installed in our local virtual environment.